Earl: Plantagenets

+An earldom could be dramatically impacted upon by multiple partitions.
+In 1232, Ranulf de Blondeville, 6th Earl of Chester died childless.
+His lands were divided between his four sisters with the title going to the eldest's son, John of Scotland, Earl of Huntingdon.
+John died in 1237, and once again the estate had to be divided between five co-heirs (the two daughters of his eldest sister and his three surviving sisters).
+Before the land could be divided, King Alexander II of Scotland claimed the earldom of Huntingdon.
+While the king's council dismissed this claim, the Scottish king was granted the lands attached to Huntingdon but not the title.
+This reduced the land available to John's co-heirs and created the possibility of an earl who was virtually landless.
+Earl Ranulf had been the greatest landholder in England, but after two partitions in five years, the land granted to each co-heir was small.
+William de Forz, husband of the senior co-heir, argued that as a county palatine the earldom of Chester should not be partitioned, but this argument was rejected by the king's court.
+Ultimately, the king himself gained possession of all the lands attached to the Chester earldom through a series of land exchanges with the co-heirs.

 In 1227, Henry III (r.
 1216–1272) granted his justiciar and chief minister, Hubert de Burgh, the earldom of Kent.
-The terms of inheritance, however, were unprecedented: the earldom was to pass to Hubert's son by his third wife Margaret of Scotland, thereby passing over his eldest son by his first wife.
+The terms of inheritance were unprecedented: the earldom was to pass to Hubert's son by his third wife Margaret of Scotland, thereby passing over his eldest son by his first wife.
 It may have been thought that Margaret's royal blood made her children more worthy of inheritance.

 By the 13th century earls had a social rank just below the king and princes, but were not necessarily more powerful or wealthier than other noblemen.
 The only way to become an earl was to inherit the title or to marry into one—and the king reserved a right to prevent the transfer of the title.
 By the 14th century, creating an earl included a special public ceremony where the king personally tied a sword belt around the waist of the new earl, emphasizing the fact that the earl's rights came from him.